Optimal portfolio under ratio-type periodic evaluation in stochastic factor models under convex trading constraints: Introduction

 The present paper contributes to the methodology in resolving the aforementioned issues.
 To address the existence of the optimal solution in the auxiliary terminal wealth optimization problem fulfilling the convex constraints, in the first step, we introduce and study the auxiliary optimization problem formulated as a combination of the stochastic factor model in \cite{CH05} and the general convex constraints in \cite{CK92}.
 That is, we introduce a fictitious market model without portfolio constraints described by \eqref{new-fic-model} such that the dual processes enjoy the local martingale characterization in \eqref{Z.process} depending on two parameter processes $\nu\in\mathcal{D}$ and $\eta\in\mathcal{H}$ defined by \eqref{DHspace}, referring as the constraint parameter process and the market completion parameter process respectively.
 We fix the constraint parameter process $\nu\in\mathcal{D}$ and first study the unconstrained primal optimization problem \eqref{primal:prob:new} under the modified utility function given in \eqref{2.8}.
 To this end, we establish the existence of the dual minimizer to the auxiliary dual problem in \eqref{dual.pro} over the market completion parameter processes $\eta\in\mathcal{H}$ and the Lagrange multipliers.
-In particular, due to the modified utility function, some new technical proofs are developed in the present paper for two cases when risk aversion parameter $0<\alpha<1$ (see Proposition \ref{existence.1}) and $\alpha<0$ (see Proposition \ref{existence.2}), respectively.
+In particular, due to the modified utility function, some new technical proofs are developed in the present paper for the case when the risk aversion parameter $\alpha<0$ (see Proposition \ref{existence.2}).
+The core innovation lies in constructing a fictitious market to circumvent the failure of the Arrow-Pratt measure of relative risk aversion being less than 1.
 In the second step, we first provide a sufficient condition on the constraint parameter process $\nu\in\mathcal{D}$ such that the unconstrained optimal portfolio process in the modified model coincide with the optimal solution to the constrained terminal wealth optimization problem \eqref{A*.def} in the original market model; see Proposition \ref{prop4.4}.
 Building upon this condition, we can further consider the dual problem \eqref{dual.pro.nu} associated to the constrained terminal wealth optimization problem \eqref{A*.def} formulated as a minimization problem over both parameter processes $\nu\in\mathcal{D}$ and $\eta\in\mathcal{H}$.
 By showing the existence of the dual optimizer pair $(\nu^*, \eta^*)$ and choosing the appropriate Lagrange multiplier, we can verify that the optimal wealth process induced by the dual representation satisfies the convex constraints and is therefore the optimal solution to the constrained problem \eqref{A*.def}; see Proposition \ref{primaldualcons}.
-To tackle the second question regarding the optimal portfolio for the original periodic evaluation problem, we show the existence of the unique fixed point by the contraction mapping in the space of bounded and continuous nonnegative functions; see Proposition \ref{fixed.power}.
+To tackle the second question regarding an optimal portfolio for the original periodic evaluation problem, we show the existence of the unique fixed point by the contraction mapping in the space of bounded and continuous nonnegative functions; see Proposition \ref{fixed.power}.
 Based on the characterization of the dual minimizer in the auxiliary problem and the fixed point result, we are able to verify the optimality of the concatenated wealth process period by period (see Theorem \ref{thm3.1}) using some convergence arguments involving the dual processes and the duality relationship.